JacksonBurns/fastsolv/paper/paper.md

 -->

 # Conclusion
-Here, we explored descriptor-based models for molecular property prediciton of temperature-dependent solid solubulity, using Mordred descriptors as inputs to the model.
+Here, we explored descriptor-based models for molecular property prediction of temperature-dependent solid solubility, using Mordred descriptors as inputs to the model.
 We developed a physics-infused architecture, which learns latent representations of the solvent and solute molecular independently, then multiplies these learned representations to give a solution representation, which is passed through an MLP and reads out solubility.
 We compared the performance of a baseline descriptor model to the physics-infused model, fastsolv, on the solubility datasets compiled by Vermiere and Boobier.
 Both models interpolated and extrapolated into new solutes within the Vermiere dataset similarly well, but fastsolv dramatically improved extrapolation into the fast solute space of Boobier much more effectively.
 For a realistic drug discovery application, predicting solubility of an arbitrary solute is crucial.
 The ability of fastsolv to extrapolate to new solutes presents utility in such applications.
 Overall, this work presents the value of providing machine learning models with physical inductive bias in molecular machine learning tasks.

 <!-- These two sections can be removed after submitting the class report - they are likely not needed for a journal submission. -->
 # Contributions
 Burns and Attia both contributed to ideation, code development, and writing.

 # Code
 Code is available via GitHub